TutorMatch22/Tutor_Match/README.md

 pytest

 ## Running the Application
-export FLASK_APP=main
+export FLASK_APP=main  # For MacOS/Linux

+set FLASK_APP=main     # For Windows

 flask run

 ## Deactivate (optional)
 deactivate

-## Afterwards: You only need to activate the virtual environment again if you deactivated it:
+## Afterwards: If you deactivated the virtual environment, you only need to activate it again as follows:
 ## Mac/Linux
 source venv/bin/activate
 ## Windows: